jake-87/blog/content/blog/on-zig.md

 </details>

-If you're not reading the above: It can be summarized as "Not ideal."
+If you're not reading the above: It can be summarized as "Pretty bad."

 ### Philosophy